Victor Wembanyama says he won't play for France's national team at this year's World Cup - KTVZ

 Victor Wembanyama says he won’t play for France’s national team at this year’s World Cup

-PARIS (AP) — Victor Wembanyama says he won’t play with France’s national basketball team at this year’s World Cup in order to protect his still developing body.
-The San Antonio Spurs player told L’Equipe newspaper it was a “difficult” decision to make and that it was “irrevocable.”
+SAN ANTONIO (AP) — Victor Wembanyama says he won’t play with France’s national basketball team at this year’s World Cup in order to protect his still developing body.
+The No. 1 draft pick for the San Antonio Spurs told L’Equipe newspaper it was a “difficult” decision to make and that it was “irrevocable.”
 The World Cup is scheduled from Aug.
 25 to Sept.
 10 in the Philippines, Japan and Indonesia.
 Wembanyama says he made the choice “on his own” after consulting with close friends and his medical team.
 L’Equipe reports that Wembanyama told the France coach and other players from the team about his decision over the weekend.